Discussion in 'Alternate History Maps and Graphics' started by Planita13, May 18, 2019.

 I haven't thought about Israel yet.
 I've been mostly thinking about small Jewish majority states scattered across the world.

 By the time election year rolled around, the Democratic Norcross Administration was in a bind.
 While President Anderson Norcross had a couple of foreign policy successes under his belt, in the end most voters cared about their paychecks more.
 The economy continued to wind down throughout 2016, and some economists worried that it could completely stagnate by years end.
-The President was still broadly popular, especially in the Industrial Belt, but when he declared his intention to run for a second term, Christian Labor smelled blood in the water.
+The President was still broadly popular, especially in the Industrial Belt, but many in the Democratic Left worried that Norcoss wouldn't be able to pull off another surprise win like the one that won him the nomination in 2012.
+Thus when he declared his intention to run for a second term, many in the Democratic Left fretted and Christian Labor smelled blood in the water.
 In turn they nominated James Wallace, a military veteran and senator from Missouri.

-The United Left nominated Benjamin Sanders, a notable social activist and popular Senator from Vermont.
-He represented a large break from the large anti-capitalist caucuses in the United Left, which he hoped could draw in disaffected Democratic Left voters.
-Although the United Left is one of the most vocal and liberal forces for socially liberal policies, Sanders effectively shared the same economic policies with the Democratic Left.
+The Progressives nominated Benjamin Sanders, a notable social activist and popular Senator from Vermont.
+He represented a large break from the large anti-capitalist caucuses in the Progressives, which he hoped could draw in disaffected Democratic Left voters.
+Although the Progressives is one of the most vocal and liberal forces for socially liberal policies, Sanders effectively shared the same economic policies with the Democratic Left.

 Finally the various ethnic interests caucuses once again chose to run under a fusion ticket as they had for the past several elections.
 While they do not share policies or positions, they run under a joint ticket to win delegates and influence at the Convention.
 They nominated Leonard Innis from Free Labor, continuing the tradition of rotating the nomination between each major caucus.